kubesphere-retired/docs.kubesphere.io/content/advanced-v1.0/en/installation/multi-node.md

 > Note:
 > - If installer is ran from non-root user account who has sudo privilege already, then you need to reference the example section that is commented out in `conf/hosts.ini`.
-> - If the `root` user can't use SSH connection with other machines in taskbox, you need to refer to the `non-root` user example at the top of the `conf/hosts.ini`, but it's recommended to switch `root` user when executing `install.sh`.
+> - If the `root` user can't establish SSH connection with other machines in taskbox, you need to refer to the `non-root` user example at the top of the `conf/hosts.ini`, but it's recommended to switch `root` user when executing `install.sh`.

 **hosts.ini**